Do you have overgrazed pastures? Is there more bare earth than grass? If so, it may be time to put together a plan for rejuvenating these areas!

 A successful pasture renovation plan begins by identifying the source(s) of the problem.
 There is a reason (or perhaps several) why what once was a healthy stand of grasses is no longer, and you need to identify what it is.
 Two common problems are overgrazing and poor soil nutrient quality.

 1. Overgrazing primarily results from keeping more horses on a pasture than it can support.
 A common estimate of appropriate “stocking density” is one to two acres of pasture per horse, though this can vary substantially based on climate, soil type, and other factors.
-Overgrazing can also occur when horses are turned out too frequently at inappropriate times, such as in winter when grasses are dormant, or during periods of drought when grasses are stressed and cannot withstand grazing pressure.
+Overgrazed pastures can also result when horses are turned out too frequently at inappropriate times, such as in winter when grasses are dormant, or during periods of drought when grasses are stressed and cannot withstand grazing pressure.

 2. Poor soil nutrient quality can result from a variety of factors.
 Natural variability across soils plays a role.
 Some soils are simply lower in nutrients than others.
 Additionally, when pastures are grazed, the nutrient content of the soil goes down over time unless nutrients are reapplied, typically in the form of fertilizer.
 Fortunately, determining the nutrient quality of your soil is a relatively simple, low (or no) cost effort.
 Simply contact your local county Conservation District or Ag Extension agent and they can assist you with performing a soil test.